AishikAnalogCKTdesign/Portable-Charger/README.md

 there is not much voltage drop across the input components of the LM7805.
 A Zener of 5V voltage rating will be used to protect the LM7805 and the output from getting distorted.
-Isolation diode is used in between rectifier and voltage regulator , here 5 V DC supply is used as LM7805 is not present in the spice netlist of the ESIM FOSEE.
+Isolation diode is used in between rectifier and voltage regulator.